 Student loans have become a necessity for folks seeking to advance their education.
-As tuition prices increase at eight times that of wages, would-be students are no longer able to work a part-time summer job to cover the cost of school, books and rent.
+As tuition prices increase at eight times that of wages, would-be students are no longer able to work a part-time summer job to cover the cost of school, books, and rent.
 Rent, particularly, is a surging expense: the national median rent for a one-bedroom unit has risen to $959 per month.
-In metropolitan areas like Washington, it’s more than 150% the national level.
+In metropolitan areas like Washington, it’s more than 150% of the national level.
 Warren has plans for that, too.

 These loans are not only hurting borrowers.
 They have proven debilitating to the economy, too.

 With the addition of student debt, borrowers are less likely to start businesses.
 Student debt is also partially responsible for the lowest-ever fertility rate in the United States.
-Coupled with high costs of urban living and global warming-inspired existential dread, we are witnessing young childless people contributing to serious gentrification in American cities.
-As Atlantic writer Derek Thompson rightly points out, a worker depletion would eliminate the American safety net of “tax-funded welfare and eldercare state to protect individuals from illness, age and bad luck.”
+Coupled with the high costs of urban living and global warming-inspired existential dread, we are witnessing young childless people contributing to serious gentrification in American cities.
+As Atlantic writer Derek Thompson rightly points out, a worker depletion would eliminate the American safety net of a “tax-funded welfare and eldercare state to protect individuals from illness, age and bad luck.”

 But how does one pay for such a problem?
 Naysayers and supporters alike have questioned this for years.
 Warren’s answer?
 Undo the Republican tax cuts on the wealthiest Americans and corporations, instilling a 2% “wealth tax” on the 75,000 households earning more than $50 million.
 According to the Senator, such a tax could bring in $2.75 trillion in revenue over ten years.

 In the Democratic Party’s historically crowded presidential primary, Warren is the only one of the four major candidates to propose a student debt relief plan.
-Despite affecting 25% of the United States’ population, only Senator Bernie Sanders, Mayor Pete Buttigieg and former HUD chief Julián Castro have put out proposals aimed at curbing student debt.
+Despite affecting 25% of the United States’ population, only Senator Bernie Sanders, Mayor Pete Buttigieg, and former HUD chief Julián Castro have put out proposals aimed at curbing student debt.